HeringtonPress/Systems/GURPS/Monday-GURPS.md

 **Aim**: Aim at a specific, visible target.
 If you attack your target on your next turn, you may add your attack's Acc bonus to your effective skill – but if you lose sight of your enemy or make an Active Defense the bonus is lost.
 As part of your Aim you may Step.

-**Ready**: Used for any predominantly physical activity not covered by another maneuver.
-Use this Maneuver to draw a weapon, pick something up, or load a ranged weapon.
-Some actions require multiple or even concurrent readies, such as retrieving a potion from you backpack.
-As part of your Ready you may Step.
+**Ready/Concentrate**: Used as catchalls for actions not covered by other maneuvers.
+Such as drawing a weapon or casting a spell.
+Some action require multiple or concurrent uses of these maneuvers.
+As part of Either Ready or Concentrate you may Step.

-**Concentrate**: Focus on a primarily mental task - Spellcasting, non combat skills, or activating an ability that requires this maneuver.
-As part of Concentrate you may Step.

 **Free Actions**: Free actions can be performed at any time and do not take up the character’s turn.
 The most common free actions are to drop something and to talk.
 ## Active Defense